Multi Language Models for On-the-Fly Syntax Highlighting: Conclusions and Future Work

 On-the-fly \ac{sh} seeks to deliver fast, accurate highlighting of source code in contexts where a traditional development environment is unavailable.
 Today’s online software engineering tools frequently display or share code snippets and full files in real time, underscoring the importance of highly efficient \ac{sh} solutions.
 Achieving this goal relies on a \ac{da} approach that begins with \ac{bf} syntax highlighters.
 Such \ac{bf} highlighters employ a language’s lexer and parser to derive an \ac{ast}, from which syntactic and grammatical tokens can be highlighted with maximum precision.
 Although these \ac{bf} methods are computationally expensive, their logic can be distilled and transferred into specialized neural models through a carefully optimized input normalization process.

 Historically, neural models derived from \ac{bf} highlighters have provided near-perfect accuracy on both valid and invalid code derivations—a key strength in online collaboration scenarios, where developers often display incomplete code snippets or partially correct language constructs.
 However, two important constraints limit the widespread adoption of this strategy: the substantial effort required to collect large oracles of labeled data for every supported programming language, and the need to deploy a specialized single-language model for each language.

-This work addresses both issues by introducing multi-language models for \ac{sh} that can cover multiple languages, and by reducing training overhead through few-shot learning, which enables the model to extend to new languages with only a small number of oracle examples (compared to the \~13k that were previously required).
-The resulting multi-language models retain the near-perfect accuracy of their single-language counterparts while consolidating multiple languages into a single deployed instance.
+This work addresses both issues by introducing multi-language models for \ac{sh} that can cover multiple languages, and by reducing training overhead through few-shot learning, which enables an pre-trained single-language model to be incrementally adapted to new languages using only a small number of additional oracle examples, rather than the approximately 13,000 samples previously required per language.
 The introduction of a specialized token normalizer strategy further reduces the amount of training data required, bolstering the viability of few-shot approaches.
 These results demonstrate the viability of a single multi-language SH model that is fast through consolidated deployment, adaptable through exposure to multiple languages, and both efficient and scalable through the combined use of token normalization and few-shot learning.

+While few-shot settings introduce a measurable accuracy gap relative to fully trained models, the use of token normalization substantially mitigates this tradeoff by preserving the low training cost characteristic of few-shot learning while bringing performance much closer to that of fully trained \emph{ML} and \emph{SL} models.
+As a result, FS+TN configurations provide a favorable balance between accuracy and cost, consolidating support for multiple languages into a single deployed instance and offering a practical, cost-effective deployment strategy that substantially exceeds state-of-practice syntax highlighting approaches, particularly in resource-constrained and low-resource language scenarios.